-C22-104 Admission Policies and Requirements for Secondary School Students
+C22-104 Admission Policies and Requirements for Secondary School Students [Revised 4/2024]

 - A. Students who qualify shall be admitted without regard to race, color, ethnic background, country of origin, or gender.
-[See Section A23-108 for the nondiscrimination policy for the admission of students.] - B. Most Seventh-day Adventist schools do not have the facilities or personnel available for special education.
-A school may be unable to accept students who have exceptional mental, physical or social needs which would require special staff or equipment. - C. Application forms available from the registrar's office are to be completed by all students applying for admission.
+[See Section A23-108 for the nondiscrimination policy for the admission of students.] - B. All students should be interviewed by school administration to determine whether the school can provide the most appropriate academic placement.
+The school administrator, in consultation with the local conference office of education and appropriate faculty members must determine if the school has the resources to serve a student with exceptional mental, physical, or social needs.
+When exceptional students are accepted, there must be a waiver/contract signed by the school and the parents/guardian which outlines the academic expectations for the student.
+Ongoing assessment will determine whether the academic placement continues to be appropriate and if the school can continue to serve the needs of the student. - C. Application forms available from the registrar's office are to be completed by all students applying for admission.
 These are to be reviewed by the admissions committee. - D. A cumulative record from the previous school attended should be requested as part of the admission documents. - E. An individual who is applying for admission but who has an unpaid account at the school attended previously must make satisfactory arrangements for payment before the student may be enrolled. - F. The school administration is to keep informed as to the state laws relating to compulsory school attendance and reporting requirements related to denial of admission, withdrawal or severance from school.